kata-containers/ci/README.md

-# ci
+# Kata Containers CI

-Kata Containers CI
+This repository stores configuration for the Kata Containers Continuous Integration (CI) system.